-Accordingly, in those cases where source work and access volume differ, the relation of the two including any discrepancy of dates and publishers, and mediator between source and access where there is the added discrepancy of language (i.e., the special case of translations), and whatever additional information or glosses seem useful is given in the list of references at the end of the manuscript.
+Where source work and access volume differ, the relation of the two - including any discrepancy of dates and publishers, and mediator between source and access where there is the added discrepancy of language (i.e., the special case of translations), and whatever additional information or glosses seem useful - is given in the list of references at the end of the manuscript.
 This list is to be arranged alphabetically by last name of authors, all in capital letters.

-Manuscripts should be submitted by email to the managing editors:
+All submissions and inquiries should be sent by email to the Editor-in-Chief: